tlswlsdntks/JavaScript-ES5/README.md

-* the common code related to work for raise the level of work
+* the common code to raise the level of work